mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/wrap-services-odata.md

 You can use tools like Postman or Visual Studio Code to test your published OData services.
 These tools can help you call the OData service and validate its output.

-Another way to test published OData services is with the user interfaces of [OpenAPI](/refguide/published-odata-services/#openapi), released in Studio Pro [9.17](/releasenotes/studio-pro/9.17/).
+Another way to test published OData services is with the user interfaces of [OpenAPI](/refguide/published-odata-services/#openapi).

 ## 7 Usage Examples {#usage}